 - Set up two factor authentication

-Setting up two factor authentication for your accounts is going to add an extra layer of security to prevent hackers from stealing your data.
+Setting up two factor authentication for your accounts is going to add an extra layer of security.
 We recommend staying away from text message two factor authentication where possible, as in general it is less secure.
 Instead it’s possible to install an app in order to generate a 2FA key.

 The specifics will vary from platform to platform, but the general solution will be to find the settings section of your account.
 Once there, you should see mention of an additional way to protect your account: 2 factor authentication.
 These can sometimes be called different things, but the concept is the same – someone now not only needs your password to access your account, but also an additional piece of information.